muraliguntakal/AnythingPath/README.md

 * have the fields or "guidance for success" stuff that real sales path has
 * come with any guarantees from Salesforce or support from me.
 Treat this as code you found laying beside the road.

+===

+##GuidanceBox

+GuidanceBox provides the "Guidance for Success" to immitate Sales Path.
+Behind it is a custom object with a rich text field for guidance, along with text fields for

+* what object the guidance should show up on
+* what field drives the guidance
+* what value the guidance matches
+* optionally, what recordTypeId the guidance is for (in case different record types have different guidance at the same field/value)

+There's a simple lightning component to drag onto your record detail page.
+If no guidance exists for the given object/field/recordtype, the component just hides itself.

+===

 ##AnythingBoard

 ###Does